ProfessorDudley/FinalYearProject/_posts/2019-02-14-a-very-complex-graph.md

 subtitle: "Thank you Neil for fixing literally everything."
 tags: [Blueprints, Unreal Engine, Level Generation]
 date: 2019-02-14

-excerpt: "I've spent the past week working on this nightmare.
-It has even reached the point where I considered becoming an artist! *Shudders* Dark times...
-I have been attempting to implement a system for choosing which rooms should be spawned on a given cell.
-This would use the outputted “DoorStatus” map that I previously made.
-I figured this would have been fairly straightforward but boy was I wrong.
-There is a reason why complex programming should be done in C++."

 references:
   - name: "@SketchyNeil on Twitter"
     link: "https://twitter.com/SketchyNeil"